06/21/2018 | 10 Interesting Facts About Ants

 A study conducted by scholars at Harvard and Florida State found that ants have existed for over 130 million years.

-An ant species holds the record for fastest bite in the animal kingdom.
+10. An ant species has the fastest bite in the animal kingdom

-Here’s a bonus eleventh fact: having an ant infestation in your business can be a troublesome burden.
-That one feels a little obvious, so here’s another: the pros at Assured Environments can take care of ant infestations of any size or severity.
-If ants have made a nest in or around your property, give us a call.
+Even though ants are interesting creatures, they can also be a huge nuisance if they infest your workspace or home.
+Luckily, the pros at Assured Environments can take care of an ant infestation of any size or severity.
+If ants have made a nest in or around your property, get in touch with our expert team!
 We can help you get and keep ants out so you can appreciate the fun facts about these unique creatures.